virtualagc/virtualagc/yaShuttle/ported/README.md

 ?/
 </pre>

 I handle this with CLI switch `--bfs`.
-If used, then the internal variable `pfs=False`, but by default `pfs=True`.
+If used, then the internal variable `g.pfs=False`, but by default `g.pfs=True`.
 These facts are used to create the conditional Python code corresponding to the conditional XPL code.

-## TIME, DATE, etc.
+# TIME, DATE, and other XPL Built-In Functions

 There are XPL "implicitly declared" functions and variables that are always available (see Table 6.9.1 in "A Compiler Generator").
 To the extent needed, these are replaced by Python functions and variables of the same name.

 However, some of these implicit "variables", such as `TIME` and `DATE`, are supposed to have different values every time they are accessed.
 For example, `TIME` is the number of centiseconds elapsed since midnight (timezone unspecified).
 I don't think there's any satisfactory way to implement this in Python while retaining the same syntax, so `TIME`, `DATE`, and presumably other such "variables", are instead implemented as Python functions:  in this case, `g.TIME()` and `g.DATE()`.

-## Semicolons
+# Semicolons

 XPL requires semicolons at the ends of statements.
 Python does not, but it *allows* semicolons to delimit multiple statements written on a single line, and thus is tolerant of them.
 I didn't know that, and removed many in the porting process before discovering it.
 The upshot is that I've tended to leave the semicolons in place, just because it's easier for me, but I did remove a number of them before realizing it was legal in Python to keep them.
 I may end up eventually removing them after all, simply because it's not really a Python thing to keep them.

-## Partitioned Data Set (PDS)
+# Partitioned Data Sets (PDS)

 There seems to be a concept of two different types of files used by the compiler system:  "sequential files" and "partitioned data sets" (PDS).
 The sequential file is just what it sounds like.